-Carixa is a modular or an end-to-end solution for order-to-cash and is scalable from mid-market to global enterprise.
-For the far-flung organization, it comes with instant consolidation of subsidiary credit risks and receivables management providing local independence and operating power within a corporate policy framework.
-Need to centralize, decentralize, or outsource?
+Carixa is a modular or an end-to-end solution for order-to-cash and is scalable from mid-market to the global enterprise.
+It comes with instant consolidation of subsidiary credit risks and receivables, collection and deduction management providing local operating power within a corporate policy framework.
+Need to centralize, decentralize, shift resources, or outsource?
 No problem, just set the policy and rules and it's done.
 Carixa integrates order-to-cash....credit, collections, deductions, reconciliation, EIPP, cash application, customer portals, and more.

-For more information on Carixa or Smyyth services, we would be delighted to hear from you. info@smyyth.com www.smyyth.com
+For more information on Carixa or Smyyth services, we would be delighted to hear from you.

+info@smyyth.com www.smyyth.com